miachom/Snakemake-tRCC/README.md

 Snakemake will not try to create path/to/mapped/reads.bam again, because it is already present in the file system.
 Snakemake only re-runs jobs if one of the input files is newer than one of the output files or one of the input files will be updated by another job.

+Gerneralize the Snakemake workflow by using named wildcards.